Year of Call:

 Imogen is developing her personal injury practice.
 She has experience of a wide range of hearings in the County Court.

 Imogen represents parties in Road Traffic Accident claims, Employers Liability claims, Occupiers Liability Act ‘tripping and slipping’ claims, and claims involving accidents/sickness abroad and on transport.

 She regularly attends CCMCs and often deals with disputes about expert evidence, preaction disclosure, and costs.
 Imogen is available to provide representation at hearings or advice/drafting work.

 She has experience of military claimant personal injury work, having spent some time on secondment to Bolt Burdon Kemp’s military team.
 There she dealt with NFCI, sexual abuse, and PTSD claims against the MoD.

 She has also represented families at inquests on a pro bono basis.

-Imogen is a member of the Junior Junior Scheme with the GLD and has been instructed on numerous disclosure exercises.
-She drafts immigration grounds for GLD, and has represented immigration detainees through Bail for Immigration Detainees in bail hearings, on a pro bono basis.
+Imogen is also a member of the Junior Junior Scheme with the GLD and has been instructed on disclosure exercises and drafted immigration grounds.

 Appointments & Memberships